bjompen/bjompen.github.io/posts/AzdoVMSSBicep.md

 In Bicep there are two ways to connect multiple resources like this: Running them in the same Bicep file, or making sure the Bicep deploy outputs any value you need to bring to the next deploy step.
 Which one you choose is mostly dependent on the scenario.

-No matter, we need to create a subnet, and a subnet needs a vnet, and it should probably also need a NSG for somew basic protection.
+No matter, we need to create a subnet, and a subnet needs a vnet, and it should probably also need a NSG for some basic protection.

 Using the skills above, reading the docs, and looking at the resource I created, I ended up with this: